CAMEROON

 Benefits in Kind

-On the basis of taxable income, benefits in kind are assessed as follows:
+Benefits in kind are assessed based on taxable income as follows:

 Investment Income